rbleattler/mdop-docs/mdop/appv-v5/how-to-deploy-app-v-51-packages-using-electronic-software-distribution.md

 3. After you create the virtual application, deploy the package by using your ESD solution.

-    If you are using System Center Configuration Manager, start by reviewing [Introduction to Application Management in Configuration Manager](https://go.microsoft.com/fwlink/?LinkId=281816) for information about using App-V 5.1 and System Center 2012 Configuration Manager.

-    **Got an App-V issue?** Use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/home?forum=mdopappv).

 ## Related topics

 [Operations for App-V 5.1](operations-for-app-v-51.md)